Atrix256/SampleZoo/contributing.md

 * From paniq - could try a triangle or gaussian distribution on jittered grid.
 * another number line test: graph sum of samples divided by count of samples.
 Good #s of sample counts will have this value being near 0.5.
 It's the "expected value" of the sample set at that sample count.

+### 2d Sampling Patterns
+* best candidate.
+Erin suggested kd tree with branch and bounds to find nearest point as an optimization.
+This would work better for 2d and beyond.

 ### 2d Dithering Patterns
 * ign
 * void and cluster